Office hours are 9am-5pm. Mon-Fri. GMT -5hrs. Eastern Time

-Whether in the sea staring into the violet straight pupil of an octopus, observing a marine iguana washed by waves gnawing at algae, or facing a serene wisened tortoise-- any visitor to the Galapagos Islands can not help but ponder, "how did such creature come into existence?"
+Whether in the sea staring into the violet straight pupil of an octopus, observing a marine iguana washed by waves gnawing at algae, or facing a serene wizened tortoise-- any visitor to the Galapagos Islands can not help but ponder, "how did such creatures come into existence?"
 And they would not be the first.

 "Considering the small size of these islands, we feel the more astonished at the number of their aboriginal beings, and at their confined range...
 Hence, both in space and time, we seem to be brought somewhere near to that great fact, that mystery of mysteries --the appearance of the new beings on this earth."
 Charles Darwin, 1845.

 In such a harsh and unforgiving environment, it is difficult to believe that the flora and fauna arriving by chance at these islands had any hope to establish a dynasty of descendents.
 However the fact remains, bringing more wonder during you tour, that life does exist with such diversity in an environment that seems to offer so little.

 Certainly, many of the initial arrivals to the islands did not come at an opportune time: at a time without a mate to greet them, without a plant to feed on, without a bit of soil to put down roots.
 Often, over the millions of years that chance brought birds in a storm, sea lions and penguins in currents, seeds across from the continent, the first life to remain would have been "pioneer" species.
 These species are those that can exist out of seemly nothing, such as plants growing out of lava.
 They survive to die and leave their organic material for the next wave of immigrants --feeding the next flora, the next vegetarian creature.